 One of our favorite things to do is conveniently so close to Puerto Plata which means you can do it any weekend you want while you live abroad with ILP.
 There's a series of natural waterfalls, slides, and swimmable spots in the jungle.
 Head here and let a guide help you through spots where you can cliff jump and slide through.
 It's SO FUN.
 Here's everything you need to know plus our tips.

-You can send your own semester doing these amazing things, while also making a difference as you teach the cutest kids around!
+Come join the club!
+We are in love with this program and think you will be too.
+You can spend your own semester doing these amazing things, while also making a difference as you teach the cutest kids around.